The City of Abraham

 NATIONS AND KINGS

-The “nations” are portrayed positively and negatively in Revelation, likewise, the “Kings of the Earth,” depending on how they respond to the “Lamb.”
-Those men who submit to him are found in “New Jerusalem.”
-This includes the “innumerable” multitude of men “purchased by the Lamb” from every “nation.” - (Revelation 7:9-17, 21:24-27).
+The “nations” are portrayed positively and negatively in Revelation.
+So, also, the “Kings of the Earth.”
+Those men who submit to Christ are found in “New Jerusalem,” and they become members of the “countless” multitude of men “purchased by the Lamb” - (Revelation 7:9-17, 21:24-27).

-Likewise, he is the “Ruler of the Kings of the Earth.”
-This group was included among those who fled from his “wrath” when the “sixth seal was opened.”
-So, also, the “Kings of the Earth” were gathered to the “war” against the “Rider on a White Horse” - (Revelation 1:4-6, 6:15, 17:2, 17:18).
+Likewise, Jesus is the “Ruler of the Kings of the Earth.”
+This group is included among those who fled from his “wrath” when the “Sixth Seal was opened.”
+So, also, the “Kings of the Earth” are gathered to the “war” against the “Rider on a White Horse” - (Revelation 1:4-6, 6:15, 17:2, 17:18).

-The angel then showed John the “river of water of life.”
-This echoes the final vision of the prophet Ezekiel when he saw a river flowing from “under the threshold of the house” to provide healing and life, only now, it is for the “healing of the nations” - (Ezekiel 47:1-12, Revelation 22:1-5).
+In his final vision, the angel showed John the “river of water of life.”
+This echoes the vision of the Prophet Ezekiel when he saw a river flowing from “under the threshold of the house” providing healing and life, only now, it is for the “healing of the nations” - (Ezekiel 47:1-12, Revelation 22:1-5).

-In the clause, the Greek noun translated as “tree” or xulon was commonly applied to “wood” used in construction; that is, dead wood as opposed to living trees.
-The same Greek clause is found in the Septuagint rendering of Genesis 2:9 for the original “tree of life.”
-Moreover, elsewhere in the New Testament, xulon is applied to the Cross on which Jesus was hanged.
-John wants us to make this connection – Christ crucified is the source of everlasting life for the nations - (Acts 5:30, 10:39, 13:29, Galatians 3:13, 1 Peter 2:24).
+In the clause of Chapter 22, the Greek noun translated as “tree” or ‘xulon’ was used for lumber, that is, dead wood as opposed to living trees.
+The same Greek clause is found in the Septuagint translation of Genesis 2:9 for the “Tree of Life.”
+Elsewhere in the New Testament, ‘xulon’ is applied to the Cross on which Jesus was hanged.
+Christ crucified is the source of everlasting life for the nations - (Acts 5:30, 10:39, 13:29, Galatians 3:13, 1 Peter 2:24).

-Unlike the first “Paradise,” “there will be no curse any longer.”
-The term “curse” echoes the Genesis story when the Earth was “cursed” on account of Adam’s disobedience, the same “Curse” that is now reversed by the “slain Lamb” - (Genesis 3:17-19).
+Unlike the original creation, “there will be no curse any longer” in the New Creation.
+The term “curse” echoes the Genesis story when the Earth was “cursed” on account of Adam’s disobedience - (Genesis 3:17-19).

-there will be night no more need of the sun or the moon… for the Lord God will give them light.”
-This alludes to the promise of restoration to Israel in the Book of Isaiah, the regathering of the nation to the land.
-Darkness would cover the Earth, but Yahweh would display His glory over Israel so that the “nations will come to your light, and kings to the brightness of your rising” - (Isaiah 60:1-3, 60:19-22).
+In New Jerusalem, “there will be no need of the sun or the moon, for the Lord God will give them light.”
+This alludes to the promise of restoration to Israel found in the Book of Isaiah, the regathering of the nation of Israel to the land.
+Darkness may cover the Earth, but God will display His glory over Israel so the “nations will come to your light, and kings to the brightness of your rising” - (Isaiah 60:1-3, 60:19-22).

-The plan was never to abandon the original creation but to redeem it and place humanity at its center under the sovereign rule of Jesus of Nazareth, where righteous men and women will dwell securely and reign with the “Lamb” forever in the “Holy City of New Jerusalem.”
+God’s Redemptive Plan was never to abandon fallen humanity or the original creation but to redeem it and place humanity at its center under the rule of the Messiah, where righteous men and women will dwell securely and reign with the “Lamb” in the “Holy City of New Jerusalem.”

 • The Era of Salvation - (The Gospel of the Kingdom announced by Jesus of Nazareth offers salvation and life to men and women of every nation and people)